di0g0a1v3s/MemoryGameDistributed-in-C/README.md

 and, after 10 seconds, creates a new board window to start the game.

 #### Bot Client
-The Bot client is a program that connects to a server and plays automatically, withoud using any graphical element.
+The Bot client is a program that connects to a server and plays automatically, without using any graphical element.
 This program receives as an argument the address of the server, and starts sending picks to the server.